francabrera/hume/packages/hume-utils/README.md

 #### `log.error(msg, err, data)-> null`

-A wrapper around `pino.error` to print only critical errors.
+Function used to register errors in log.
+It acts as adapter of the function `pino.error`.

+- `msg` (string) - A message with the explanation
+- `err` (object) - An error to register in the log
+- `data` (object) - An object with additional data to include in error log entry

 #### `log.info(msg, data) -> null`

-A wrapper around `bunyan.info` to print things that are not errors but we want them always printed, things we want to know that happened (ie: bad login).
-Keep it to the minimal, because it's also printed in production and `console.*` methods are sync operations.
+Function used to log debug messages.
+It acts as adapter of the function `pino.info` signature.Keep it to the minimal, because it's also printed in production and `console.*` methods are sync operations.

+- `msg` (string) - A message with the explanation
+- `data` (object) - An object with additional data to include in info log entry

-#### `log.debug(msg, err, data) -> null`
+#### `log.debug(msg, data) -> null`

-Same for debugging.
+Function used to log debug messages.
+It acts as adapter of the function `pino.debug` signature.

+- `msg` (string) - A message with the explanation
+- `data` (object) - An object with additional data to include in debug log entry

 ### promise